mmm84766/Predict-next-possible-word/README.md

 ### Input: JARVIS can object to Stark’s
 ### Output: ['commands']

-## I implemented Neural Network for this problem where used Google-Colab
+## I designed Neural Network for this problem where used Google-Colab